 The Mother Motherland Statue

-One of the first things that pop on my mind when talking about things you find only in Russia is the gigantic statue of the Mother Motherland in Volgograd.
-The statue is part of the Mamayev Kurgan memorial complex, commemorating the Battle of Stalingrad.
-This statue is a symbol of defiance, resilience, and the “never-say-die” spirit of Russia during World War II.
-Just to give you a glimpse of its size, the statue is 85 meters-tall (279 feet) and that’s not counting the sword, which by itself is about as long as a blue whale.
+One of the first things that pops into my mind when talking about things you find only in Russia is the gigantic statue of the Mother Motherland in Volgograd.
+The statue is part of the Mamayev Kurgan memorial complex, commemorating the Battle of Stalingrad, and no other event in history showcases the defiance, resilience, and “never-say-die” spirit of Russians like this gruesome battle.
+Just to give you a glimpse of its size, the statue is 85 meters tall (279 feet) and that’s not counting the sword, which by itself is about as long as a blue whale.

 The Russian Troika Sled Rides

-Let’s talk about something quintessentially Russian – the Troika sled rides, or how I like to call them, the Formula 1 of sleds, powered by not one, not two, but three horses arranged in a unique formation – one in the middle, and two on the sides, wings spread out.
-Riding a Troika is an experience that’s thrilling and distinctly Russian.
+Let’s talk about something quintessentially Russian – the Troika sled rides, or how I like to call them, the Formula 1 of sleds, powered by three horses arranged in a unique formation – one in the middle, and two on the sides, wings spread out.
 It’s fast, it’s exhilarating, and, let’s be honest, it’s kind of stylish.
-Imagine dashing through the snow, wrapped up in furs, as the horses gallop, their manes flying in the wind.

 The Kamchatka Peninsula’s Volcanic Activity